-HousErasmus+ is a project that aims at mapping student accommodation solutions for international students.
+HousErasmus+ aimed at mapping student accommodation solutions for international students.

 Funding: Erasmus+ Key Action 3